BlueWaves-afk/FireCast.AI/README.md

 TensorFlow / PyTorch	U-Net, ConvLSTM	tf.keras, torch, segmentation_models
 QGIS / Rasterio	Data prep & visualization	rasterio, GDAL, matplotlib Python + NumPy	Cellular Automata logic	Custom simulation & animation

+# Datasets Used
+OUR DATA PIPELINE FOLLOWS:
+-Clipping to state boundary
+-reproject to common coordinate epsg32644
+-cleaning the data for missing values
+-and processing and labelling the data for ML use case

+OUR COMMON RASTER DATA WOULD INCLUDE: 1)SLOPE & ASPECT 2)GHS_built_s 3) temperature 4)wind velocity 5)LULC

+We consider weather bands as dynamic, changing day to day, and keep the other bands as relatively static(update every year), hence we need to create a folder structure for seperate weather data for seperate days, across the year.
+We match this with VIIRS data for the next day(forecast)
+We match weather and VIIRS data at 12 UTC

+a) Weather Data: Wind speed/direction, temperature, rainfall, humidity (from MOSDAC, ERA-5, IMD)

+We have 3 datasets to obtain our data from, out of this we have determined that ERA5(ECMWF Copernicus), is the most complete for ML modeling.
+For this purpose we use the cdsapi python client(Copernicus Climate Data Store (CDS)).

+b) Terrain Parameters: Slope and aspect (from 30m DEM available on Bhoonidhi portal) We obtained the data in 14 tiles, covering the region of Uttarakhand, The titles are in 30m resolution(standard).

+c) Thematic Data: Fuel Availability using LULC datasets

+Land Use/Land Cover (LULC)

+we have options such as Sentinel or Bhuvan or ESA worldwide, we opt to use a Hybrid approach, ESA WorldCover as your base raster (for uniform 10m resolution), and overlay/correct using Bhuvan LULC classes in critical fire zones (e.g., scrub, plantation, mixed forest).

+This Hybrid dataset would allow us to have ML ready inputs from ESA worldwide, as well as the comprehensive fuel detail from Bhuvan; also allowing for region specifc modeling.

+Our Hybrid approach follows a pipeline:

+Save final fuel availability raster for ML

+d) Human Settlement data:

+from the Global Human Settlement Layer dataset (GHSL), we get Settlement density, urban extent, built-up areas -From GHSL datasets, we opt for GHS-BUILT-S (built-up %)

+e)VIIRS(Historical fire data)
+-again, download and pythonic method to extract